One of the things I enjoy most about appearing on an all-female SKY news panel is I get to put other women forward for the role.

 Ugly trolls are armed with venom waiting for the slightest slip up, this week I was remonstrated for “giggling” … to laugh in this way is apparently too girlie.
 They expect me to behave more like a bloke.

 How do I deal with it?
 I brush the criticism off.
+I have a long history with meditation so can breathe through challenges.

 Many bright, engaging women seem to dismiss the idea of air-time unless they believe they have an unshakeable knowledge on a topic.